Heritage-XioN/aether-protocol/README.md

 address [a variety of needs](https://substrate.io/ecosystem/projects/).

-Review the [FRAME runtime implementation](./runtime/src/lib.rs) included in this template and note the following:
+Review the [FRAME runtime implementation](./runtime/src/lib.rs) included in this project and note the following:

 - This file configures several pallets to include in the runtime.
 Each pallet configuration is defined by a code block that begins with `impl